-The FES consists of household questions and person-level questions for up to five individual household members.
+The FES consists of household and person-level questions for up to five individual household members.
 Key items are survey responses that are used to estimate fishing effort, including the reported number of household members and sufficient person-level information to enumerate the total number of shore and private boat fishing trips taken during the reference wave by each household member.
-Returned questionnaires are classified as complete, partially complete or incomplete (returned blank).
+Returned questionnaires are classified as complete, partially complete, incomplete, or illogical.
 Complete surveys include responses for all key survey questions, and the number of complete household member sections matches the reported number of household members.
 Incomplete surveys, which are returned entirely blank, are treated as unit nonresponse and addressed through a nonresponse weighting adjustment (described in section 3.4.1).
 Partially completed surveys include some level of item nonresponse to key survey questions.
-In contrast, surveys are classified as illogical if the count of complete household members is greater than the reported number.
+Surveys are classified as illogical if the count of complete individual household member sections do not match the reported number of household members.

 Partially completed and illogical surveys are corrected via automated processing, which reconciles inconsistencies between the reported number of household members and the count of completed individual household member sections.
 Illogical responses are reconciled by either editing the number of reported household members or eliminating inconsistent, 'extra', information.
-For partially completed surveys, imputed values for key items are either derived from complete auxiliary information (e.g. responses to household-level questions or counts of completed person-level sections) or, when auxiliary information is not available, based upon assumptions about the likelihood of fishing activity by individual household members.
+For partially completed surveys, imputed values for key items are either derived from complete auxiliary information (e.g., responses to household-level questions or counts of completed person-level sections) or, when auxiliary information is not available, based upon assumptions about the likelihood of fishing activity by individual household members.
 Surveys that cannot be resolved through automated processes are referred to subject matter experts for manual review and editing.